Priyak5/Project/README.md

 # Solution - Superfan :rocket:

+- **Decentralized** private content platform to empower creators.

+- **Censorship-resistant and open to everyone**.
+This means users cannot be banned, deplatformed, or restricted arbitrarily.

 - Eliminates the **“middleman”** and gives content creators direct ownership and control of their data and content.
 They can also engage with followers, fans, customers and others directly, with only a smart contract standing between them.

 - Built on **Olympus blockchain**, added layer of anonymity and privacy.